Stealthy20/grocery-shopping-list/README.md

 **Code**

-- A large amount of code came from the Code Institute, "Hello Django" and "I Think Therefore i Blog".
+- A large amount of code came from the Code Institute, "Hello Django" and "I Think Therefore I Blog".
-    - Both these are walkthrough projects by Code Institute, this gave students a introduction to Django and how to use custom Models and CRUD functionality
+    - Both these are walkthrough projects by Code Institute, which gave students an introduction to Django and how to use custom Models and CRUD functionality

-- The bounce effect used on submitt buttons is taken from
+- The bounce effect used on submit buttons is taken from
     - [BBBootstrap Team](https://freefrontend.com/bootstrap-buttons/)